Weather

 the air is warm and it is rising.
 This tends to leave less air behind so the

 cooler air moves in to take its place.
-That's actually spiraling in as we
+That's actually spiralling in as we

 already discussed.
 Remember: Low pressure, rising air, anti-clockwise.
 If you